londogard/londogard-backend/README.md

-# groceryListBackend
+# londogard-backend
-The backend of grocery list.
+The backend for londogard.com, to be run on a Raspberry Pi 3B.